 11. St. Martins Sea Caves

-The St. Martins Sea Caves are an excellent day-trip while visiting the Saint John area.
-The caves, located right on the coast of the Bay of Fundy, provide insights into the millions of years of erosion on the shores of St. Martins — the bay's tides turn every six hours.
+On the coast of the Bay of Fundy, the St. Martins Sea Caves are an excellent day trip while visiting the Saint John area.
+The red-rock caves have been created by the bay's massive tides that turn every six hours.
 It is possible to stroll along the beach and enter the caves at low tide, but be sure to consult a guide or tide charts.
-Stay in the area for the sunset over the bay for the stunning view.
+Stay in the area to watch the sunset over the bay.

 Address: St. Martins, NB E5R 1J7, Canada.